 Well, last week my directive was tested.
 As I wrote previously, last Tuesday I went to the hospital for an ESWL treatment for a kidney stone.
-This is an outpatient procedure, but it is considered an operation, and generally a dextrose IV is given to the patient.
+This is an outpatient procedure, but it is considered an operation, and generally, a dextrose IV is given to the patient.
 The anesthesiologist told Feyma (I was outside) that he would be giving me dextrose.
 Feyma came outside and told me.
 I could tell that she did not want to confront the doctor about it, so I went inside and talked to the doctor.

 I was nice to him, but also firm.
-I told him that I did not want dextrose to be used in my IV, and no IV with any kind of sugar.
-I asked him if he could substitute a non-sugar IV, and he gave me a thumbs up sign and said it was no problem!
+I told him that I did not want dextrose to be used in my IV and no IV with any kind of sugar.
+I asked him if he could substitute a non-sugar IV, and he gave me a thumbs-up sign and said it was no problem!

 This particular doctor was very nice and he could see that I was doing all that I could do to both lose weight and avoid further problems with diabetes.
 He was very supportive of my instructions on this.
 As we proceeded with the procedure, when the IV was placed, he went out of his way to show me that a non-sugar solution was being used.

 My wife was impressed to see that doctors could indeed give a non-sugar IV, and it made me very happy.
-Now, I think she would be comfortable in passing along this instructions to future doctors and medical staff.
+Now, I think she would be comfortable in passing along this instruction to future doctors and medical staff.
 That makes me happy, and confident that if I were incapacitated, my medical wishes would be looked after by my wife and doctors!

 No sugar!
 It feels good.